- Events & Programs

 Closer to our launch date of June 30th, NAEP will be posting a full tutorial including a brief video on how to navigate the forums.

-Who oversees the forums?
+Who oversees the Exchanges?

 Moderators have been assigned to oversee the forums to ensure content posted is relevant to that particular thread, as well as that specific forum overall.
 Moderators have the ability to relocate a thread to a different thread or a different forum entirely if the topic would be better suited in a more appropriate location.